When Knighthood Was in Flower (1922 film): Reception

 Robert E. Sherwood defined the film "gorgeously beautiful [...] flashily romantic and stirringly impressive", ranking it as one of the best pictures of the year and appreciated Vignola's "genius for lighting and composition".
 In 1922, Motion Picture News stated the film was "not only Cosmopolitan's greatest achievement [but] one of the greatest achievements of the silversheet", wrote a positive review of the cast and praised Vignola "for his masterly direction".

 Delight Evans cited the film among "the most entertaining photoplays ever made" on Photoplay in 1923.
 It was ranked #10 on Screenlands reader poll of "The Ten Best Screenplays Ever Made" in 1924.
 The Motion Picture Guide praised the film for its "tremendous production values, excellent direction, a good script, and an outstanding cast", giving it three out of four stars.

 It was a triumph for Marion Davies, and she was named "Queen of the Screen" and the #1 female box office star of 1922 at the annual theater owners ball (Rudolph Valentino was named #1 male star).
 However, the movie was negatively received in London and, according to Davies, the English did not accept an American woman playing an English character.
 Despite the controversy, it was appreciated by Edward, Prince of Wales, who defined it "a wonderful picture".
 British art dealer Joseph Duveen stated the film setting was "the most stupendous reproduction of Henry the Eighth court life that has ever been achieved — a marvelous piece of artistry".

 Legacy

 The film was spoofed in Broncho Billy Anderson's When Knights Were Cold (1923), starring Stan Laurel and Mae Dahlberg.

-Ben Model used portions of the songs commissioned by Hearst for the film's New York premiere in his score for the 2017 restoration of the film.